bertrandboudaud/MethodsDatabase/README.md

-# Method Database for laboratory.
+# Method Database for Laboratory.

 Lists identified compound in the laboratory and the assocaited methods used.
 The Method is an association of insruments, eluant, and other parameters used.